hack3rs.ca network-security

 ethical-use-and-defense-scope

-Use packet capture only on networks and systems you own or are explicitly authorized to monitor.
-Packet captures can contain credentials, session cookies, internal hostnames, and other sensitive data that must be handled carefully.
+Capture only on networks and systems you own or are explicitly authorized to monitor.
+A pcap file can contain credentials, session cookies, internal hostnames, and other sensitive data — handle it accordingly.

-Minimize exposure by scoping captures to the right interface, host, protocol, and duration.
-Store PCAPs securely, restrict access, and sanitize or segment data before sharing with vendors or teammates who do not need full packet visibility.
+Scope captures tightly: right interface, right host filter, right protocol, shortest window that answers the question.
+Store pcap files with access controls, and strip or segment sensitive content before sharing with vendors or teammates who do not need full packet visibility.

 tool-history-origin-and-purpose